The Bankrate promise

 Similarly, at Wealthfront you can create a customized portfolio from hundreds of ETFs and invest for multiple goals.
 With more than $100,000 you can access the robo’s risk-parity fund, which tries to reduce risk for a given level of return.
 With more than $500,000, you can access Wealthfront’s smart beta fund, which weights features in your investments to drive returns up.

-Both also offer tax strategies that can reduce the net cost of the service (more below).
+Wealthfront and Betterment offer tax strategies that can reduce the net cost of the service (more below).

 Both Betterment and Wealthfront offer sophisticated portfolio management even before you go into the extra bells and whistles, which may or may not increase your returns.
 So if you need a smart beta fund when you start, maybe Betterment is the better choice, since Wealthfront asks for a half-million to access its similar fund.
 But most investors are not likely to know or notice.

 However, if you’re looking to add a specific ETF to your portfolio, Wealthfront gives you an absolute ton of choices and lets you tinker with your allocations, offering you more freedom.
+Both allow you to gain exposure to cryptocurrency, too, if you’re interested in that.

 A clear differentiator is Betterment’s option to have unlimited access to qualified human advisors, though you’ll need to meet the much larger minimum and pay more for it.
 If the lack of a human advisor is a dealbreaker, then Betterment may be your choice.